cntehang/ng-config-service/docs/develop.md

 The project uses Travis CI to build and test the project.
 The test is headless but `--watch=false` doesn't work.
 Therefore we set `singleRun: true,` in `karma.conf.js` to run all tests only once.

-There is no need to run e2e thus we delete the e2e test folder.

 [ionic-configuration-service]: https://github.com/Ritzlgrmft/ionic-configuration-service
 [angular-library-series]: https://blog.angularindepth.com/the-angular-library-series-publishing-ce24bb673275
 [ng-config]: https://github.com/BizAppFramework/ng-config